LATC/24-7-platform/link-specifications/climb-ordnancesurvey-venues/README.txt

 creator: Keith Alexander
-description: places in geonames within 5km of UK Rail Stations
+description: climbing venues and their nearby unitary authorities in ordnance survey